RaHulkDJ/TouchOSC_TRAKTOR/examples/vertical_drop_down_menu/README.md

 	FUNCTIONING

 	- Dropdown menu built without using RADIO, GRID, or scripts.
 Just a GROUP of buttons and local messages.
 	- Very easy to modify, to adapt it to your needs.
+	- The buttons can be changed for any other element, knobs, faders, etc...
 	- The "Menu" button opens and closes the menu.
 	- Choosing a button, the "Menu" button changes the name and color inside the label to that of the selected "Button".